Here are two simple and indisputable statements:

 Inventory Shrinkage Is Recorded When…

 Inventory shrinkage is recorded when you want to reconcile your sitting inventory with your inventory records.
-If you find less on your shelves than your accounting reflects you’ve sold, you’ve got shrinkage.
+If you find less on your shelves than your eCommerce accounting reflects you’ve sold, you’ve got shrinkage.
 Before you determine inventory shrinkage, it's crucial for you to understand the average inventory formula.

 What Is Inventory Shrinkage?

 Inventory shrinkage is when you have less inventory than you should.
 Something is causing items to go missing before the point of sale.
 And inventory shrinkage isn’t just a retail problem.
 It affects every stage of the supply chain from the point of manufacture.
 And it affects every business's inventory turnover ratio, which can be calculated using the inventory turnover formula, and sell through rate.
 Because that inventory isn't being turned over or sold.

 How to Calculate Inventory Shrinkage